General Messages > General Topics > Life of Faith

 Faith chooses the path of the Cross

-Verse 25 tells us that Moses chose to endure ill-treatment.
-It was not that he desired ill-treatment for its own sake.
-He knew he had to go through it as part of the expression of faith in his life and he was willing to choose the path of faith knowing it included ill-treatment.
-If we desire to live a life of faith, we too must be prepared to deliberately choose a certain course of action even though we know it would entail difficulties and pain.
-It can at times be extremely difficult to do that.
+We read in verse 25 that Moses chose to endure ill-treatment.
+He did not choose ill-treatment for its own sake.
+Rather, he chose this path of identification with the people of God as an expression of faith, even though he knew it would include ill-treatment.
+If we desire to live a life of faith, we too must be prepared to choose a course of action even if we know it would entail difficulties and pain.

-Faith requires endurance
+Faith and endurance

 Hebrews 10:36-39